Music Director: Robin Osterley

 As a chorister he has many years of experience, having sung with the Philharmonia Chorus and the London Symphony Chorus under such conductors as Giulini, Abbado, Previn, Svetlanov, Davis and Hickox.

 Robin spent 16 years as Chief Executive of Making Music, formerly known as the National Federation of Music Societies, the UK’s leading association for amateur musical organisations.
-Additionally he has held a number of posts in the world of music, and he is now Chief Executive of Supporters Direct, an influential organisation representing the interests of supporters in a variety of sports.
+Additionally he has held a number of posts in the world of music, and he is now Chief Executive of the Charity Retail Association, an influential organisation representing the interests of charity shops throughout the UK.

 As a conductor, Robin was Music Director of a ladies’ chamber choir in North London, has been Music Director of Stevenage Choral Society since April 2001 and is now MD of Alyth Choral Society.
 His repertoire is wide ranging, with interest in composers from Bach to Britten and beyond.
 His musical experience also includes coaching singers, playing percussion in amateur orchestras and drums in a trad jazz band, and teaching piano.
 He is married, with two sons and two grown-up daughters, and lives in a village just outside Ware, in Hertfordshire.

 Kelvin is a professional musician with extensive experience as a music director, vocal coach, session musician

 (on piano/keyboards) and composer and arranger in music theatre, film, TV and radio.
 Originally from South Africa, he has lived and worked in London since 1981.